it-crypto/Appsec_Methodology/AD/Readme.md

        * Then, once you're logged in:
             * smb: \> ls
             * smb: \> get file.txt
-2. smbmap
-smbmap is a tool that allows you to enumerate SMB shares, check permissions, and gain insight into the files and directories within those shares.
+2. smbmap: smbmap is a tool that allows you to enumerate SMB shares, check permissions, and gain insight into the files and directories within those shares.

-Basic usage:
+    1. Basic usage

-smbmap -H <ip> -u <username> -p <password>
+       * Command : smbmap -H <ip> -u <username> -p <password>
--H <ip>: The target host's IP address.
+       * -H <ip>: The target host's IP address.
--u <username>: The username to authenticate with.
+       * -u <username>: The username to authenticate with.
--p <password>: The password to authenticate with.
+       * -p <password>: The password to authenticate with.
-Example:

-smbmap -H 192.168.1.1 -u guest -p guest
+       * Example: smbmap -H 192.168.1.1 -u guest -p guest
-List shares and check permissions:
+    2. List shares and check permissions:

-smbmap -H <ip> -u <username> -p <password>
+       * Command : smbmap -H <ip> -u <username> -p <password>
-This command will list all available shares on the target and show the read/write permissions for each share.
+       * This command will list all available shares on the target and show the read/write permissions for each share.

-Check a specific share:
+    3. Check a specific share:
-smbmap -H <ip> -u <username> -p <password> -R /path/to/share This will list the contents of a specific folder in the SMB share.
+       * smbmap -H <ip> -u <username> -p <password> -R /path/to/share
+       * This will list the contents of a specific folder in the SMB share.

-3. enum4linux
-enum4linux is a powerful tool for gathering information from SMB servers.
+3. enum4linux : enum4linux is a powerful tool for gathering information from SMB servers.
 It is primarily used for enumerating users, shares, and other details related to Windows systems.
 It uses the SMB protocol to interact with the target.

-Basic usage:
+      1. Basic usage:

-enum4linux -a <ip>
+         * Command : enum4linux -a IPADDR
--a: This flag performs an aggressive scan, retrieving as much information as possible, including users, shares, and other AD-related data.
+         * -a: This flag performs an aggressive scan, retrieving as much information as possible, including users, shares, and other AD-related data.
-<ip>: Replace with the target IP address.
+         * IPADDR: Replace with the target IP address.
-Example:

-enum4linux -a 192.168.1.1
+         * Example: enum4linux -a 192.168.1.1
-This command will attempt to gather information such as:
+         * This command will attempt to gather information such as:
+               .
 User accounts and groups
+           b.
 SMB shares
+           c.
 Operating system information
+           d.
 Domain information
 Get information about users: